appfoundry/Reliant/README.md

 =======

-Reliant is a dependency injection framework for Objective C, specifically targeted, but not limited to, for iOS.
+Reliant is a dependency injection framework for Objective C, specifically targeted, but not limited to iOS.
 It's goal is to make it's use as simple as possible, while not limiting it's possibilities.
 It aims to have as little impact as possible on your project code.

 The motivation for this library came from being used to a highly testable infrastructure in other languages thanks to DI.
-Although factories and mock libraries provide a fairly nice solution, the pure loose coupling is never reached, since you still have a dependency to a factory in almost all classes in your project.
+Looking at the typical design pattern to solve the loose coupling problem, the Factory pattern is the natural solution.
+Although factories, in conjunction with mock libraries provide a fairly nice and testable solution, the pure loose coupling is never reached, since you still have a dependency to a factory in almost all classes in your project.
 Before starting this library, I looked for opinions about DI in dynamic languages at the one hand, and in frontend driven solutions at the other hand.
 Reliant is an answer to these questions.

 Quick start
 -----------